Proto-Indo-European accent: Interpretation

+Per Ringe (2006), these patterns can be explained as resulting from a system where both stems and endings can potentially bear an underlying accent.
+In a word with multiple underlying accents, the leftmost underlying accent is realized as the surface accent.
+In a word with no underlying accent, the leftmost syllable receives the surface accent.

-Modern theories
+Alternative theories

 Traditionally the PIE accent has been reconstructed in a straightforward way, by the comparison of Vedic, Ancient Greek and Germanic; e.g. PIE *ph₂tḗr 'father' from Sanskrit pitā́, Ancient Greek πατήρ, Gothic fadar.
 When the position of the accent matched in these languages, that was the accent reconstructed for "PIE proper".
 It was taken for granted that the Vedic accent was the most archaic and the evidence of Vedic could be used to resolve all the potentially problematic cases.

 It was shown, however, by Vladislav Illich-Svitych in 1963 that the Balto-Slavic accent does not match the presupposed PIE accent reconstructed on the basis of Vedic and Ancient Greek — the Greek-Vedic barytones correspond to Balto-Slavic fixed paradigms (or barytone, or 1 accent paradigm), and Greek-Vedic oxytones correspond to Balto-Slavic mobile paradigms (or 2 accent paradigm, with orthotonic word-forms and forms-enclinomena).
 Moreover, in about a quarter of all cognate Vedic and Ancient Greek etymons accents do not match at all; e.g.